jbfink/LibraryCRM/README.md

 Also
 ----

-I don't like the title.
+I don't like the name.
+Help me come up with something different, won't you?